dzlatic/CatalogApp/README.md

-Adjusted code so that new directory structure is considered Updated AWS configuration to reflect te same ports opening as on Ubuntu Updated Google credentials with validated domain (used meta tag method)
+Adjusted code so that new directory structure is considered Updated AWS configuration to reflect te same ports opening as on Ubuntu Updated Google credentials with validated domain (used meta tag method) User "grader" has beed created and could be used for deployment review.
+It is added to sudoers, if "sudo" password is required, it is the same as user name.

 ## Files included in Git repository: